Smithville, Atlantic County, New Jersey

-Smithville is an unincorporated community and census-designated place (CDP) located within Galloway Township, in Atlantic County, New Jersey, United States, that was established as part of the 2010 United States Census.
+Smithville is an unincorporated community and census-designated place (CDP) located within Galloway Township, in Atlantic County, in the U.S. state of New Jersey, that was established as part of the 2010 United States census.
 Smithville is located 15 mi north of and inland from Atlantic City.
 As of the 2010 Census, the CDP's population was 7,242.

 Although Smithville has existed as a community since the American Revolutionary War, most of the community remained very rural until the 1960s when the Smithville Towne Center, a tourist attraction containing over 80 shops, opened.
 The Towne Center was expanded to include numerous rides and other shops named "The Village Greene", which was the centerpiece of a large planned community developed since the 1980s.

 History

 It is in the Smithville in Atlantic County that James Baremore built what is now the Smithville Inn in 1787, a single room along a well-traveled stagecoach route.
 However, historians debate whether it was originally planned as an inn.
 The area of Smithville was originally considered part of Leeds / Leeds Point at the time.
 By 1874 the inn had grown to six times its original size.
 Its success was well established, but it was eventually abandoned at the turn of the 1900s.
 In 1952, Ethel and Fred Noyes purchased the inn and restored the building, opening it as a restaurant with 42 seats.